Hollencrest Capital Management Sells 1,339 Shares of Pfizer Inc. (NYSE:PFE)

-Hollencrest Capital Management reduced its holdings in Pfizer Inc. (NYSE:PFE) by 19.7% during the third quarter, Holdings Channel.com reports.
-The fund owned 5,452 shares of the biopharmaceutical company’s stock after selling 1,339 shares during the quarter.
-Hollencrest Capital Management’s holdings in Pfizer were worth $234,000 at the end of the most recent reporting period.
+Hollencrest Capital Management lowered its stake in Pfizer Inc. (NYSE:PFE) by 19.7% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 5,452 shares of the biopharmaceutical company’s stock after selling 1,339 shares during the period.
+Hollencrest Capital Management’s holdings in Pfizer were worth $234,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
-Castle Rock Wealth Management LLC increased its stake in Pfizer by 3.8% in the 2nd quarter.
-Castle Rock Wealth Management LLC now owns 5,756 shares of the biopharmaceutical company’s stock worth $277,000 after acquiring an additional 212 shares during the last quarter.
-Providence Wealth Advisors LLC increased its stake in Pfizer by 0.6% in the 2nd quarter.
-Providence Wealth Advisors LLC now owns 40,404 shares of the biopharmaceutical company’s stock worth $1,597,000 after acquiring an additional 230 shares during the last quarter.
-TD Capital Management LLC increased its stake in Pfizer by 12.0% in the 2nd quarter.
-TD Capital Management LLC now owns 2,183 shares of the biopharmaceutical company’s stock worth $85,000 after acquiring an additional 234 shares during the last quarter.
-Oarsman Capital Inc. increased its stake in Pfizer by 0.9% in the 2nd quarter.
-Oarsman Capital Inc. now owns 26,320 shares of the biopharmaceutical company’s stock worth $1,031,000 after acquiring an additional 234 shares during the last quarter.
-Finally, Bollard Group LLC increased its stake in Pfizer by 0.3% in the 2nd quarter.
-Bollard Group LLC now owns 80,350 shares of the biopharmaceutical company’s stock worth $3,147,000 after acquiring an additional 237 shares during the last quarter.
-Institutional investors and hedge funds own 64.99% of the company’s stock.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Mariner LLC boosted its stake in shares of Pfizer by 6.9% during the second quarter.
+Mariner LLC now owns 864,581 shares of the biopharmaceutical company’s stock valued at $33,858,000 after purchasing an additional 55,612 shares in the last quarter.
+Usca Ria LLC lifted its stake in shares of Pfizer by 11.6% in the second quarter.
+Usca Ria LLC now owns 504,526 shares of the biopharmaceutical company’s stock worth $19,757,000 after acquiring an additional 52,362 shares during the period.
+Advisor Group Holdings Inc. lifted its stake in shares of Pfizer by 4.4% in the second quarter.
+Advisor Group Holdings Inc. now owns 2,090,666 shares of the biopharmaceutical company’s stock worth $81,925,000 after acquiring an additional 88,276 shares during the period.
+Pinnacle Bancorp Inc. lifted its stake in shares of Pfizer by 15.0% in the third quarter.
+Pinnacle Bancorp Inc. now owns 33,452 shares of the biopharmaceutical company’s stock worth $1,439,000 after acquiring an additional 4,365 shares during the period.
+Finally, Carolina Wealth Advisors LLC lifted its stake in shares of Pfizer by 7.1% in the second quarter.
+Carolina Wealth Advisors LLC now owns 112,745 shares of the biopharmaceutical company’s stock worth $4,415,000 after acquiring an additional 7,456 shares during the period.
+Institutional investors own 64.99% of the company’s stock.

-In other news, insider John D. Young sold 150,000 shares of the business’s stock in a transaction dated Thursday, November 11th.
-The stock was sold at an average price of $50.06, for a total value of $7,509,000.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.05% of the stock is currently owned by insiders.
+In related news, insider John D. Young sold 150,000 shares of the stock in a transaction dated Thursday, November 11th.
+The stock was sold at an average price of $50.06, for a total transaction of $7,509,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 0.05% of the company’s stock.

-Pfizer (NYSE:PFE) last released its earnings results on Tuesday, November 2nd.
-The biopharmaceutical company reported $1.34 EPS for the quarter, beating the Zacks’ consensus estimate of $1.08 by $0.26.
+Pfizer (NYSE:PFE) last issued its earnings results on Tuesday, November 2nd.
+The biopharmaceutical company reported $1.34 earnings per share for the quarter, beating the consensus estimate of $1.08 by $0.26.
 The company had revenue of $24.09 billion during the quarter, compared to analysts’ expectations of $22.82 billion.
 Pfizer had a return on equity of 31.66% and a net margin of 27.66%.
-The firm’s revenue for the quarter was up 134.4% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.72 EPS.
-Sell-side analysts predict that Pfizer Inc. will post 4.2 earnings per share for the current year.
+Pfizer’s quarterly revenue was up 134.4% compared to the same quarter last year.
+During the same period in the prior year, the business posted $0.72 EPS.
+Analysts anticipate that Pfizer Inc. will post 4.2 EPS for the current year.

 The business also recently announced a quarterly dividend, which will be paid on Monday, December 6th.
-Investors of record on Friday, November 5th will be given a dividend of $0.39 per share.
-The ex-dividend date of this dividend is Thursday, November 4th.
+Investors of record on Friday, November 5th will be issued a dividend of $0.39 per share.
 This represents a $1.56 annualized dividend and a yield of 3.07%.
-Pfizer’s dividend payout ratio (DPR) is presently 46.43%.
+The ex-dividend date is Thursday, November 4th.
+Pfizer’s dividend payout ratio is presently 46.43%.

-Several brokerages have recently commented on PFE.
-Benchmark increased their price objective on Pfizer from $29.00 to $45.00 and gave the company a “buy” rating in a research report on Friday, November 5th.
-The Goldman Sachs Group set a $48.00 price objective on Pfizer in a research report on Thursday, July 29th.
-Royal Bank of Canada set a $44.00 target price on Pfizer in a report on Thursday, July 29th.
-Truist Securities increased their target price on Pfizer from $43.00 to $58.00 and gave the company a “buy” rating in a report on Wednesday.
-Finally, Truist increased their target price on Pfizer from $43.00 to $58.00 and gave the company a “buy” rating in a report on Wednesday.
-Eight investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $49.00.
+PFE has been the subject of several recent research reports.
+Independent Research upgraded Pfizer to a “buy” rating and set a $53.00 price objective for the company in a report on Thursday, November 11th.
+Morgan Stanley boosted their price objective on Pfizer from $45.00 to $48.00 and gave the stock an “equal weight” rating in a research report on Tuesday, October 12th.
+Cantor Fitzgerald reissued a “buy” rating and issued a $60.00 price objective on shares of Pfizer in a research report on Friday, November 5th.
+Mizuho reaffirmed a “hold” rating and set a $43.00 price target on shares of Pfizer in a research report on Sunday, October 3rd.
+Finally, Benchmark upped their price target on Pfizer from $29.00 to $45.00 and gave the company a “buy” rating in a research report on Friday, November 5th.
+Eight analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $49.00.

 Pfizer Profile